wanderer-ai/wanderer-flows/README.md

-This repository is a collection of all wanderer sample flows
+# This repository is a collection of Wanderer.ai sample flows